 Even within the confines of the sim, Asobo has captured the essence of the ATR 42/72 rather well.

-Asobo also made sure to include a virtual cabin that’s freely explorable, complete with nice texture work both here and within the main cockpit.
-Of course, the inclusion of animated doors are also a nice touch; a feature still missing on many of the default aircrafts.
+Asobo made sure to include a virtual cabin that’s freely explorable, complete with nice texture work both here and within the main cockpit.
+Of course, the inclusion of animated doors is also a nice touch; a feature still missing on many of the default aircraft.

-Speaking of the EFB, the rest of the included aircraft avionics are well modelled.
-The glass cockpit of this modern turboprop is very reminiscent to that of the Airbus family, which makes sense as ATR is partly owned by Airbus and they manufactured some of the components for its aircraft.
+Speaking of the EFB, it and the rest of the included aircraft avionics are well modelled.
+The glass cockpit of this modern turboprop is very reminiscent to that of the Airbus family, which makes sense as ATR is partly owned by Airbus and it manufactures some of this airframe’s components.

 Asobo’s ATR includes a functioning FMC, along with a weather radar and other features.
-Even the ATR’s unique ‘Hotel Mode’ is included, consisting of its right engine sporting a propeller brake that allows its motor to run without spinning the propeller, meaning the aircraft’s systems (like computers and AC) can fully operate without a ground power unit.
+Even the ATR’s unique ‘Hotel Mode’ is included, consisting of its right engine sporting a propeller brake that allows the motor to run without spinning the propeller.
+This allows the full suite of the aircraft’s systems (like computers and AC) to fully operate without a ground power unit—another big advantage for operations in small airfields.

 The only real ‘complex’ task that more casual fliers will have to get used to is setting a flight plan in the plane’s FMC.